egorchh/bim-resume/README.md

-# React SPA - resume for my friend.
+# Сommercial project: React SPA - resume for civil architector.

 Created by Egor Podolskij with love <3